 You can then refine these touchpoints to deliver a seamless experience.

 For example, customer onboarding is a critical touchpoint.
-Enhancing it can make all the difference, allowing you to easily upgrade more users to premium plans and, more importantly, retain those users long-time.
+Enhancing it can make all the difference, allowing you to easily upgrade more users to premium plans and, more importantly, retain those users long-term.

 What Are the Stages of the SaaS Customer Journey